 Everyone has their own challenge depending on where they are in life.
 But regardless of the size of the challenge, by doing it, you will be flooded with a sense of confidence and self belief.
 And that is what will make you feel genuinely happy.
 Hidden inside all of us is a sense of adventure.
 When you tap into it, you will realise what you are capable of.
 It's good to feel a little bit scared or a tad uncomfortable.
 It makes you feel alive.
 And feeling alive is what makes you feel happy.

 So I challenge all you ladies to take up the #FindYou challenge.
 Go for a walk.
-Go on your own or go with a friend or with a walking group.
 Walk further than you usually do.
 Walk a different route.
 Plan a walking weekend.
 Go out in wet and windy weather.
 Just head out.
 Embrace the elements.
 Let yourself discover things.
 Slow down.
 Chat to strangers.
 Get lost.
 You may just find yourself - and happiness - in the process.

 You in?
 Tell me in the comments or join the Glamoraks community of women who all put their boots on to get happy.